jrushworth/jrushworth.github.io/_posts/2025-10-13-collections.markdown

 I sort of seemed to collect motorbikes for a while.
 And motorbike magazines.

 And I have a huge collection of paper from events that I've been to.
+Going back 30 years!

 And all those old listeners.
 And the plastic models that have never been made up.